hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-07-05-zoomimage.md

 (4) After extraction, you may need to adjust the color again (repeat step 4)

-**Step 8.
+**Step 9.
 Add Legend, North arrow, Scale bar and Grid**

-Change to layout view (left lower corner, second button)
+Switch to layout view (the second button in the lower left corner)

 {{<figure src="https://hellenshengfy.github.io/gis (23).png">}}